Skip to content

 Alternatively, this can be done in the backend.
 After upgrading with the new package:

-• remove file /etc/slashdb/regular-initial
+• remove the file /etc/slashdb/regular-initial

 • /etc/slashdb/databases.cfg